Stanthorpe–Texas–Inglewood Road: History of Stanthorpe roads

-When tin was discovered in commercial quantities in 1872 there were several pastoral runs in the area surrounding what is now Stanthorpe.
-When, some years later, the price of tin fell, some miners turned to farming.
-To the west land for farming became available in several areas.
+When tin was discovered in commercial quantities in 1872, there were several pastoral runs in the area surrounding what is now Stanthorpe.
+When the price of tin fell a few years later, some miners turned to farming.
+Land for farming became available in several areas to the west.

-In 1877 land that had been part of many large pastoral runs in Queensland was made available for closer settlement.
-These included what is now Nundubbermere and what is now Pikes Creek.
+In 1877, land that had been part of many large pastoral runs in Queensland was made available for closer settlement.
+These included modern-day Nundubbermere and what is now Pikes Creek.

-As land was cleared and smaller farms were established in these areas a road was built from Stanthorpe to enable the transport of produce to market.
+As land was cleared and smaller farms were established in these areas, a road was built from Stanthorpe to enable the transport of produce to market.

 History of Texas roads

-In 1877 land that had been part of the Texas pastoral run was opened up for selection, as was land to the east in what is now Bonshaw and Mingoola.
+In 1877, land that had been part of the Texas pastoral run was opened up for selection, as was land to the east in what is now Bonshaw and Mingoola.

 Land clearing and farm establishment occurred as parts of the large pastoral runs were subdivided.
 A road was built to support the farms.
 In time the development of farms and roads from Texas and Stanthorpe reached a common point, and a connecting road was the result.
 Although it was built much earlier, it was not until 2006 that the last section of the road was sealed.

 History of Inglewood roads

-From 1848 many pastoral runs were established in the areas around Inglewood.
+From 1848, many pastoral runs were established in the areas around Inglewood.
 To the south, the area that is now Brush Creek was the site of a large run established in the 1850s.
-In 1877 part of that land was opened for selection, and soon smaller farms were established.
+Part of that land was opened for selection in 1877, and soon smaller farms were established.

 This development, plus a perceived need for Texas to be better connected to the nearest commercial centre, led to the building of a road from Inglewood to Texas.
-This road was the only means of commerce between the towns until the Texas railway line was opened in 1930.
+This road was the only means of commerce between the towns until the opening of the Texas railway line in 1930.